-However, not all independent contractor engagement practices are created equal.
-Often, independent contractor compliance initiatives alienate key talent and actually increase the risk of worker misclassification.
+As enterprises incorporate this valuable talent pool into their workforces, it is important to consider the nuances of independent contractor engagement.
+Not all independent contractor engagement practices are created equal.
+Often, independent contractor compliance initiatives alienate key talent and increase the risk of worker misclassification.

+Whether you already have a process for engaging independent workers, or you are looking to create an entirely new program, it is first important to put steps in place to ensure all independent workers will be properly classified.
 If employment status is not clearly defined, your company may be vulnerable to an IRS audit.
 That’s why it is essential to have a clearly defined process in place for worker classification.
 If you already have a base of contract workers, conduct an internal audit to vet existing workers and make sure they meet classification criteria.

 Worker classification is a complex and ever-changing web of federal, state, and local laws.
 Working with an established independent contractor engagement firm like MBO Partners can help give you peace of mind when it comes to contractor compliance tests and misclassification risk.

-Because of the many nuances, complexities, and regulations surrounding classification, the majority of organizations will benefit from working with a third party or a vendor to manage engagement.
+Because of the many nuances, complexities, and regulations surrounding classification, most organizations will benefit from working with a third party or a vendor to manage engagement.
 For instance, if an independent contractor’s status is borderline, a third party can work with the contractor to help them become qualified.
 In many cases, it’s simply a matter of helping the contractor implement minor changes to their business.
-MBO, for example, provides four engagement solutions that are specifically designed to meet the different needs and requirements of independent contractors.
+MBO, for example, provides engagement solutions that are specifically designed to meet the different needs and requirements of independent contractors.

-3. Build a Robust Onboarding Program
+3. Build an End-to-end Engagement Program

-Last, but certainly not least, a robust onboarding program will help to build the foundation for a strong and lasting relationship between your company and your independent workforce.
+A robust onboarding program will help to build the foundation for a strong and lasting relationship between your company and your independent workforce.
 The onboarding process can often make or break the engagement experience for independent workers.
 Companies must find the right balance between creating a positive experience for new workers while also getting projects up and running quickly.

 Independent contractors value freedom, control, and flexibility in their work.
-An onboarding process that automates tasks such as payment, engagement documentation, and background checks creates that positive experience and positions your company as a Client of Choice—independent talent’s preferred destination for work.
+An onboarding process that automates tasks such as payment, engagement documentation, and background checks create that positive experience and positions your company as a Client of Choice—independent talent’s preferred destination for work.

 As competition for independent talent continues to rise, companies must structure policies, procedures, and engagement practices to prioritize the needs of these workers in order to remain compliant and competitive.